-The following are mentors for the Conducting Workshop II on 20th July 2016.
-If you prefer to work with a mentor, please inform Roland during the application process.
+The following are mentors for the Conducting Workshop on 26th June 2019.
+If you prefer to work with a particular mentor, please inform Roland during the application process.

 See below for their photo and biography.